ronakupadhyaya/SQL/day2/normalize.md

     - First and last name: must be stored separately
     - Address: broken down into street address, city, state, zipcode
     - Username
+    - Password
     - Email address
     - Phone number

+1. **User login**

+    Users login by providing a username and password.

-1. **Pokemon**
+1. **Pokemon catalog**

     Pokemon are bought and sold on our auction site.
-Each Pokemon has the following information stored:
+Users can view a list of all Pokemon with the following information:

-    - name: every Pokemon has a name
+    - the name of the Pokemon
-    - image_url: the url for a picture of the Pokemon
+    - a picture of the Pokemon (you only need to store the URL for an image)
-    - types: each Pokemon can have one or more types, each of which is string
+    - types: each Pokemon can have one or more types.
+Each type is a string.

-1. **Auctions**
+1. **Creating auctions**

+    Logged in users can create auctions by providing the following information:

     - Pokemon: each auction sells one and only one Pokemon.
+User can pick a Pokemon from a list of available Pokemon.
     - Opening bid: each auction has a starting bid, all subsequent bids must be higher than this amount
-    - Auction length: duration of the auction
+    - Auction length: duration of the auction in number of days
     - Shipping location: where the Pokemon will be shipped from
     - Description: customizable detailed description about Pokemon being sold

-#### Relationships

-TODO populate poke!!!
+1. **Viewing auctions**

+    Any user (logged in or logged out) can view all auctions.
+    Users can see the following info about auctions:

+    - Username and city of the user who created the auction
+    - When the auction was created
+    - Status of the auction: either running or finished
+    - How much time is left in the auction
+    - The amount of highest bid for the auction (if any bids were made), who made the highest bid and when

+1. **Bidding on auctions**

+    Logged in users can bid on auctions that are still running.
+With the following rules:

+    - The current highest bidder cannot bid on an auction
+    - The new bid has to be at least $0.50 more than the last bid
+    - The owner of the auction cannot bid on their own auction

 ---

-Exercises

-1. Bonus: design a schma for hierarchical comment threads.
-In a hierarchical comment thread, each comment can have replies and each reply can have replies of its own.
-Your schema should be able to

-    Double bonus: write a query to get all subreplies for a given comment (replies, replies to replies, replies to replies to replies etc.)
----

-TODO remove below

-## PokeBay
+## Done

-- Instagram: get followers, get following
-- (bonus) Facebook?
-- message board
-- product listings on amazon where a single product can have many subproducts each with a different color and price
-- Kickstarter where user can “fave” projects
-- bonus: hierarchical comments, each comment can have a parent
-- double bonus: given a parent comment query all descendants
-- course has a single professor
-- course can have multiple students, student can have multiple courses
+TODO